alindeman/upgradingtorails4/text/08_thread_safety.markdown

 @@@

 Unfortunately, loading the entire application upfront is the only way for the application to be thread-safe.
-Multiple threads all vying to load the same piece of code at the same time is a recipe for disaster.
+Having multiple threads vying to load the same piece of code at the same time is a recipe for disaster.

-In production, it makes sense to pay the price of eager loading the application in order to be able to run it on a threaded web application server.
+So, in production, it makes sense to pay the price of eager loading the application in order to be able to run it on a threaded web application server.

 Set `config.eager_load` to `true` in `config/environments/production.rb`: